Aitareya Brahmana: Cosmography

 In section 3.44, among other things, the Aitareya Brahmana states (translation by Haug):

 The sun does never rise or set.
 When people think the sun is setting (it is not so).
 For after having arrived at the end of the day it makes itself produce two opposite effects, making night to what is below and day to what is on the other side.

 When they believe it rises in the morning (this supposed rising is thus to be explained for).
 Having reached the end of the night, it makes itself produce two opposite effects, making night to what is below and day to what is on the other side."

 Aitareya Brahmana being a Vedic corpus text and scripture in Hinduism, and the lack of any Mount Meru theories in that text, the medieval era commentators such as Sayana had significant difficulty in reconciling the Vedic era and medieval era cosmographic theories.
 The medieval era Indian scholars kept the spherical and disc shape cosmography in the Puranas, while the astronomy (Siddhanta) texts for time keeping assumed the spherical assumptions.

 In linguistics

-The king and the god is a text based on the "king Harishcandra" episode (7.14 … 33.2) of Aitareya Brahmana.
+The king and the god is a text based on the "king Harishcandra and god Varuna" episode (7.14 … 33.2) of Aitareya Brahmana.
 It has been used to compare different reconstructions of Proto-Indo-European language.